 Urinary Incontinence (UI), Urgency and Frequency

-- Affects over 200 million people worldwide, with 1 in 4 adult women experiecing UI of varying degrees
+- Affects over 200 million people worldwide, with 1 in 4 adult women experiencing UI of varying degrees.

 - Approximately 20% of men will experience urinary urgency and frequency during their lifetime